 One of the keys to maintaining your customer relationship is your staff, especially those directly involved with the customer.
 For example, Customer Service is a business window of a company.
 The friendly staff will help ensure your customers feel valued.
 A simple, polite greeting can go a long way.

 By far, one of the most effective ways to make loyal customers is to treat them well.
 Provide good service at all times and handle complaints as quickly and effectively as possible.
 Give the customer a reason to trust the company.
 Loyalty rarely exists without trust.

 The data needed to calculate the retention rate

 First, the company must determine the period that it wants to take into account.
 The following are three pieces of information that companies should collect:

-Number of consumers at the beginning of the period (S)
+Consumers volume at the beginning of the period (S)

-Number of subscribers at the end of the period (E)
+Subscribers volume at the end of the period (E)

-Number of new subscribers during the time (N)
+New subscribers volume during the time (N)

 Some companies evaluate this data annually, monthly, or even weekly.
 Once a company has this data, it’s easy to measure customer retention.

 How do I calculate the customer retention rate?